Mahdi-Kriaa/Big_Mart_Sales_Prediction/README.md

 ### Models Evaluation & Results

-The following are the Mean Absolute Error scores for each model with default tuning, for the testing set:
+The following are the Mean Absolute Error scores for each model with default tuning on the testing set:

     - Linear Regressor: 826.40
     - KNN: 857.50